How to Prepare for a Cavoodle Puppy: Your Complete Family Guide

 • 🛏️ Comfortable Bed: Choose a soft, washable bed that’s the right size for a small breed.

 • 🏠 Crate: A crate provides a secure space for your puppy to rest and is a powerful tool for toilet training.
+Learn more in our Cavoodle crate training guide.
 It should be large enough for your puppy to stand, turn, and lie down comfortably (RSPCA Australia, 2023).

 • 🧻 Pee Pads: Useful for early toilet training, especially if your puppy isn’t fully vaccinated yet.